holoviz/panel/doc/tutorials/basic/serve.md

 In this tutorial we will develop and *serve* a *Hello World* Panel app.

-:::{admonition} Note
+:::{note}
 Panel can serve apps from Python Scripts, Notebooks and Markdown files.
-I've prepared a section for each of the 3 file types.
-Feel free to focus on your favorite.
+We have prepared sections for Python scripts and notebooks, focus on the one that best fits your current workflow.
 :::

 ## Serve a Python script